-Doug Dohring has been CEO of Age of Learning, Inc., since founding the company in February 2007.
-His goal for Age of Learning was to develop a comprehensive and engaging expert-designed digital curriculum to help young children develop a love of learning and build a strong foundation for future academic success.
+Doug Dohring founded Age of Learning, Inc., in 2007, led the company as CEO until 2019, and now serves as Executive Chairman of Age of Learning and Chairman of the Age of Learning Foundation.
+His goal for the company was to develop a comprehensive and engaging expert-designed digital curriculum to help young children develop a love of learning and build a strong foundation for future academic success.

 In 2007, Doug assembled a team of notable early learning and curriculum experts—including a National Teacher of the Year award winner and a National Teachers Hall of Fame inductee—to join his trusted management team from his previous company, NeoPets, Inc. He then added engineers, designers, illustrators, voice-over artists, and other talented professionals to work on making this dream a reality.
 After nearly four years of development and testing with more than 10,000 families, ABCmouse.com Early Learning Academy was launched to the public on November 16, 2010.